sghpjuikit/player/app/documentation/README.md

 And with that:

 - Is application be usable once user downloads it?
-No, `JDK` is missing so it will not start at all. `VLC` is missing so playback will not be possible.
+No, `JDK` is missing, so it will not start at all. `VLC` is missing so playback will not be possible.

 - Is this application be portable?
 Yes, on all platforms.
 See [Privacy](#privacy-&-security) for details

-- Is there an installation wizzard to avoid extra installation steps?
+- Is there an installation wizard to avoid extra installation steps?
 No. Perhaps in the future.

 - Does the application provide any file associations or such settings?